 Christensen Arms is a relatively new contender in the 3-gun rifle world, but they have been making barrels for over two decades.
 To create their new CA-15 3G (MSRP $3045), they went to one of the legends of 3-gun, Bennie Cooley, for advice.

 New offerings can, after all, bring some really interesting features to the table.
-The Cobalt Kinetics Rifle (MSRP $3895) is a prime example.
-In addition to the usual high end parts you’d expect to see in a rifle in this price range, the TEAM has something that only Cobalt Kinetics rifles can offer: the Dual Drop system.
+The Cobalt Kinetics Rifle (MSRP $3500-5000 depending on options) is a prime example.
+In addition to the usual high-end parts you’d expect to see in a rifle in this price range, the TEAM has something that only Cobalt Kinetics rifles can offer: the Dual Drop system.

 Instead of having to use the usual bolt release to drop the bolt on a fresh magazine, Cobalt Kinetics has created a system where the forward assists on each side of the gun can be pressed with the thumb to drop the bolt, decreasing the movement necessary to complete a reload.